-.
-The Desirability of Affiliation
+4. The Desirability of Affiliation

-The best medical treatment For the Veterans Administration. a. and hospital care are invariably provided in an environment where there is a genuine interest in both teaching and learning, and where the spirit of inquiry and investigation exists. Τo assure itself of such environment, the Department of Medicine and Surgery of the Veterans Administration strongly supports a broad policy of cooperation and professional interchange with medical schools and medical centers.
+- and hospital care are invariably provided in an environment where there is a genuine interest in both teaching and learning, and where the spirit of inquiry and investigation exists.
+To "" assure itself of such environment, the Department of Medicine and Surgery of the Veterans Administration strongly supports a broad policy of cooperation and professional interchange with medical schools and medical centers.
 The Veterans Administration obtains through affiliation the services of highly qualified faculty as part-time employees and as consultants and attendings for patient care, education, and research, and receives the full and active interest of the medical school in all its activities.
-Also, VA staff may render certain authorized teaching and consultant services to the schools on a paid basis.
+Also, VA staff may render certain authorized teaching and consultant services to the schools on a paid basis. - b.
 For the medical schools.
-Different medical schools will find b. different benefits weightier than others accruing to them through affiliation with the Veterans Administration.
+Different medical schools will find different benefits weightier than others accruing to them through affiliation with the Veterans Administration.
 As a generality, in the VA hospitals, the schools will find clinical outlets for undergraduate and graduate medical education, with well-qualified VA staff available for faculty appointment and for the teaching of their students, interns, and residents.
 They will also find opportunities for their faculty members to render paid services in various capacities to the VA hospitals.